mayankhub87/Assignment-5-PBLJ/README.md

 Enter your choice: 3
 Exiting the application... 👋
-How to Run the Programs 🛠️
+🛠️ How to Run the Programs
 Clone this repository to your local machine. 📥

+bash
+Copy
+git clone <repository-url>
 Navigate to the respective program directory (Easy, Medium, or Hard). 📁

+bash
+Copy
+cd <level-folder>
 Compile and run the Java programs using the following commands:

 bash
 Copy
 javac ProgramName.java
 java ProgramName
-Submission Guidelines 📄
+📄 Submission Guidelines
 Create a separate folder for each level (Easy, Medium, Hard). 📂

 Include the Java source code files (.java) and any necessary resources (e.g., serialized files, employee data files). 📄

 Update the README.md file with any additional instructions or notes. 📝

-Happy Coding! 🎉👨‍💻👩‍💻
+🎉 Happy Coding!